 Dress a Baby Worn in Summer

 Easy!
 You will say to me.
 Certainly, in summer, it is easy to respect this golden rule: do not dress your baby too much.
-This advice also applies to the wearer, favoring breathable materials which will allow the most direct contact possible between the wearer and the baby being carried.
+This advice also applies to the wearer, favoring breathable materials that will allow the most direct contact possible between the wearer and the baby being carried.

-It is therefore advisable to dress lightly (a technical t-shirt for the wearer, a light bodysuit for the wearer) and to favor scarf knots that hold the baby with a single layer of fabric.
+Therefore, mutual regulation can take place both in summer and in winter.
+Any additional layers of clothing such as a waterproof jacket will be placed over the sling or baby carrier.
+It is also advisable to dress lightly (a technical t-shirt for the wearer, a light bodysuit for the wearer) and to favor scarf knots that hold the baby with a single layer of fabric.

+You can protect the feet and small calves that protrude with high socks or thin leggings.
+The fabric always protects better than sunscreen.
 And above all, we never forget the following elements: regular hydration (water or breast milk), sunscreen, head protection (hat, wide-brimmed bob), and eyes (sunglasses with cords, so you don’t have to go the extra 2 kilometers looking for where they may have landed!)

 Dress a Baby Worn in Winter